 Mr Yeow Seng Teck joined the Group in 2007 as a Senior Project Manager.
-He is responsible for the Group's property management.
+He is responsible for the Group's residential development projects and property management.

-He has over 20 years of project and property management experience, having worked with Wing Tai Property Management, Frasers Centrepoint Ltd and hospitalitybased Raffles Holdings.
+He has over 20 years of project and property management experience, having worked with Wing Tai Property Management, Frasers Centrepoint Ltd and hospitality-based Raffles Holdings.